[an error occurred while processing this directive]

 August 28 - September 17, 2012

 On August 28, scientists onboard the Russian research vessel Professor Khromov left Nome, Alaska, to commence the second leg of the 2012 Russian-American Long-term Census of the Arctic (RUSALCA) cruise.
-This is the ninth year that RUSALCA scientists will be conducting long-term research to better understand the causes and consequences of environmental change in the fragile Arctic environment.
-Scientists will return to Nome on September 17.
+This is the ninth year that RUSALCA scientists conducted long-term research to better understand the causes and consequences of environmental change in the fragile Arctic environment.
+Scientists returned to Nome on September 17.

 In 2003, NOAA and the Russian Academy of Sciences signed a Memorandum of Understanding for World Ocean and Polar Regions Studies, thus laying the groundwork for the RUSALCA project.
 In 2004, Russian and U.S. scientists set out on an initial collaborative expedition to study the Bering and Chukchi Seas.
 A second multi-disciplinary cruise was conducted in 2009, and in 2012, RUSALCA scientists are returning once again to collect biological, chemical, and physical samples and data and to deploy instruments in both U.S. and Russian territorial waters.
 Additional, smaller cruises in the Bering Strait region have been conducted in other years, and oceanographic moorings have been deployed, recovered, and redeployed on a regular basis.

 By regularly conducting observations in the same locations, scientists hope to collect the baseline information needed to understand the magnitude and effects of global changes on the Arctic environment and to establish a long-term climate-monitoring network in the region.